 It was McKenzie’s only hit because he didn’t want to be famous.

-to Love - The Jefferson Airplane (1967) Surrealistic
+Somebody to Love – The Jefferson Airplane (1967)

 When Grace Slick belted this song out, we all knew just what she meant.